leharris3/leharris3.github.io/_pages/about.md

 👋 Hello!
 I am an incoming Ph.D. candidate in the Department of Civil and Environmental Engineering at Northeastern University, advised by [Auroop Ganguly](https://sdslab.io/), with co-advising from [Edward Beighley](https://coe.northeastern.edu/people/beighley-edward/), where I'm fortunate to be supported by an Alsaif fellowship.
 Currently my work concerns precipitation measurements–their flaws and their applications.
 My research questions are fairly simple:

-1. Is it raining?
-2. Did it rain?
+1. Did it rain?
+  * Uncertainty quantification; error attribution for remote (particularly radar) estimates of liquid precipitation.
-3. What are the consequences?
+2. What are the consequences?
+  * ...tbd!

 I am also interested in exploring deep learning techniques to address these topics.
 Feel free to send me an email using the mail icon below!